normnXT/note-keeper/README.md

 8. Move buttons to appropriate spot alongside cards
 9. Fix width and height of cards to fit viewport and buttons
-10. Figure out why blank slides are not showing once all notes are displayed in carousel 12.
+10. Figure out why blank slides are not showing once all notes are displayed in carousel
 13. Fix title text wrapping
-**14. Set card heights/content heights and flex to fit window**
-14. Align buttons to bottom of card, have grid fit to viewport with padding by manipulating card height (find out what is currently controlling card height, swiperslide or MT card).
+**14. Set card heights/content heights and flex to fit window** **15.
+Align buttons to bottom of card, have grid fit to viewport with padding by manipulating card height (find out what is currently controlling card height, swiperslide or MT card).**
-14. material-tailwind card component, might find new component
+16. material-tailwind card component, might find new component

 # Maybes